JEOresearch/EyeTracker/3DTracker/readme.md

 Gaze vectors are also shown in the bottom-left corner of the OpenCV display.

 Notes
-If gl_sphere.py is not found, the script still runs without OpenGL output.

 Press Q to quit or Space to pause a frame.